woojoo666/arcana-notes/notes11.md

 * but we talked previously about how
 * in order for the callee to do anything useful with the insertion
 * the insertion has to have properties itself, like `readRequest: (key: "foo", value: ())`
-    * see section "Public Sets vs Public Properties"
+    * see section "Representing Properties as Sets of Key-Value Pairs"
 * so circular??

 * not quite actually